JimInCA/mek6802d5-cassette-interface/README.md

         0xd7
 ```

 As noted in the help menu, you can have the mek6802d5-puncher program save the data to a specified file.
+As an example for when the puncher writes to a file, I've included the expected output file for help.s19 along with the expected output file for used5.s19 in the ./doc directory.
+Just for fun, I also punched the contents for the D5DEBUG Program, ROM addresses 0xf000 through 0xf7ff, and saved it in file d5debug_bytes.txt.
+This way, if I ever need to burn a new ROM for the D5, I have a listing of the binary data that I could use as input to a ROM programmer.

 ---
 ## Conclusion